MarkVladislavovich/Blast-Zone-Randomizer/README.md

-This is a public free randomizer for the Roblox game Blast Zone, guaranteeing atleast a few questionable, horrible loadouts.
+This is a public, **free** randomizer for the Roblox game Blast Zone, guaranteeing atleast a few questionable, horrible loadouts.

 Tired of picking the same loadout everytime?
 Want to use the most horrible loadouts ever to exist?
 Or maybe you just want to suffer.